top of page

 Prebiotics:

-Prebiotics are non-digestible fibers found in certain foods that nourish the beneficial bacteria already residing in your gut.
+Prebiotics are non-digestible fibers found in certain foods that nourish the beneficial bacteria in your gut.
 These compounds act as food for the "good" bacteria, helping them thrive.
-The key here is to understand that not every dietary fiber is a prebiotic.
+The key here is to understand that not every dietary fiber is prebiotic.

-In simpler terms, every type of microorganism thrives on a specific type of food.
+In simpler terms, every type of microorganism thrives on a specific foods.
 The good bugs love the prebiotics.
 The bad bugs on the other hand, love eating sugar and processed foods that have less fiber.

 jerusalem artichoke, prebiotic for gut health